Physician Assistant Studies Student Handbook

 Summative Evaluations in the Clinical Year

-The summative evaluation is an assessment of the learner conducted by the program to ensure that the learner has the knowledge, interpersonal skills, patient care skills and professionalism required for entry into the profession.
-Summative evaluations are administered to each student within four months of program completion.
+The summative evaluation is an assessment of the PA student, conducted by the program to ensure that the student has the knowledge, interpersonal skills, patient care skills and professionalism required for entry into the profession.
+Summative evaluations are administered to eligible students within the last four months of program completion.
 These evaluations assess clinical knowledge, patient care skills, interpersonal skills, and professionalism in order to determine minimal competencies for clinical practice.
 The procedure for the summative examination is as follows:

 - An objective structured clinical examination (OSCE) is carried out for each student consisting of case scenarios using standardized patients in the ICC and multiple stations that will assess the student's clinical competency.

 - A comprehensive multiple choice examination is given to the students for the written component of the summative evaluation.
 The questions provided will reflect the courses completed during the didactic phase as well as the required clinical clerkships.
 Questions will be selected to reasonably represent the NCCPA blueprint exam content.